Funding guide for

 Rewards crowdfunding is often the preferred option because it allows the founders to keep 100% ownership of their company and doesn’t involve paying interest.
 With this type of crowdfunding, the investors are given a reward, rather than equity.
 The reward could be anything as long as it relates back to the business, but usually it’s a right to buy the end product at a discounted price in the future.

 Crowdfunding is also a great way to raise brand awareness and attract angel and venture capital.
-There are many crowdfunding platforms such as Kickstarter, Indiegogo, Crowdfunder UK, Crowdcube, etc. but to create a successful campaign is not easy.
-If you have a ready-made audience, for example, a large social media following or existing customer base, you’re more likely to succeed.
+There are many crowdfunding platforms such as Kickstarter, Indiegogo, Crowdfunder UK or Crowdcube, but to create a successful campaign is not easy.
+If you have a ready-made audience, for example, a large social media following or existing customer base, you are more likely to succeed.

 Starting a business with a loan is generally a very bad idea, especially if you have no previous business experience or have to offer your house as collateral.
 There are too many things that could go wrong or take longer than expected.

-Loans could be a good option for established businesses that need capital to meet the increasing customer demand, or for those planning to buy a franchise.
-Franchise businesses are less risky because they come with a tested business model and most franchisors offer to refund the upfront fee within the first 6-12 months, in case you fail.
+Loans could be a good option for established businesses that need capital to meet the increasing customer demand, or if your plan is to buy a franchise.
+Franchise businesses are less risky because they come with a tested business model and an established brand, and most franchisors offer to refund the upfront fee within the first 6-12 months, in case you fail.

 If you have a business that’s been trading for less than 2 years, you can apply for a Government backed loan which comes with up to 12 months of free mentoring.
 Many business owners take advantage of this scheme to purchase an asset or scale up their business.

-The key consideration here is how you`ll repay the loan if the business takes longer or fails to generate the expected revenue.
+The key consideration here is how you will repay the loan if the business takes longer or fails to generate the expected revenue.
 You must have a backup plan before you commit to a loan.

 5. ANGEL INVESTORS

-Angel investors are wealthy individuals who invest in early stage startups in exchange for equity (usually 10-30%) or convertible debt.
+Angel investors are wealthy individuals who invest in early-stage startups in exchange for equity (usually 10-30%) or convertible debt.
 Their investments usually range from £10,000 to £1,000,000 and they typically look for a return of 10x their investment.
 Angel investors are often organised in networks but you can also find them on LinkedIn or through your personal and professional connections.
+They usually prefer to invest in their country of residence.

 Many angel investors are experienced business people who invest only in specific industries and provide mentoring and advice alongside capital.
 They often invest in unproven but promising companies that are easy to scale and have potential to become global.
 Angel investors are primarily interested in inspirational and committed people who are able to execute their business plan and deliver a good return on investment.
 If you think that you may need an angel investment in the future, you should focus on building a great team and start networking now.
 You can go to startup meetups, attend technology conferences, enter competitions, apply to incubators, etc.

-Some startup founders exchange “sweat equity” for help with building a platform, customer acquisition, business or legal advice, etc. We do not recommend giving equity for advice.
-In case those advisors prove to be incompetent or unable to help your business, you’ll have to hire another person to do the job but won’t be able to get the equity back.
+Some startup founders exchange “sweat equity” for help with building a platform, marketing or legal advice, but that´s not recommended.
+In case those advisors prove to be incompetent or unable to help your business, you’ll have to hire another person to do the work but won’t be able to get the equity back.

 6. VENTURE CAPITAL